-Food and Drug Administration Amendments Act of 2007 (hereinafter the "FDAAA" or the "Act"), 121 Stat.
-823, the Court expressed "no view on the impact of" that legislation.
+for the applicable state law.
+Since all of the Mensing claims pre-dated the Food and Drug Administration Amendments Act of 2007 (hereinafter the "FDAAA" or the "Act"), 121 Stat 823, the Court expressed "no view on the impact of" that legislation.
 Mensing, supra at 2574 n.1.
-Thus, we decline to find post-Act claims pre-empted unless there is a thoughtful and careful examination of the federal law and state law applicable to ascertain whether state law compels what is impossible under federal law.2 However, we do find pre-empted under Mensing those failure-to-warn claims arising prior to the 2007 Act that are premised solely on the content of generic drug labels that conform to the brand-name label.
+Thus, we decline to find post-Act claims pre-empted unless there is a thoughtful and careful examination of the federal law and state law applicable to ascertain whether state law compels what is impossible under federal law.3 However, we do find pre-empted under Mensing those failure-to-warn claims arising prior to the 2007 Act that are premised solely on the content of generic drug labels that conform to the name-brand label.
+Since pre-Act failure-to-warn carve-out claims against Hospira fall within the ambit of this holding, they are pre-empted.

-The within appeal is one of four related appeals arising from mass tort litigation in Philadelphia County involving the name-brand drug Reglan and its aeneric bioequivalent, metoclopramide.
-The Food Drua Administration ("FDA") approved metoclopramide under the brand name Reglan in 1980, and five years later, generic manufacturers started producing the drug.
-The drug stimulates digestive function by speeding up the movement of food through the system, and it is prescribed to treat chronic digestive problems such as diabetic gastroparesis and gastroesophageal reflux.
-In the years following FDA approval, long-term use of metoclopramide was linked to tardive dyskinesia, a severe and usually neurological disorder characterized permanent by involuntary and uncontrollable movements of the head, neck, face, arms, and trunk including facial grimacing and tongue thrusting.
+The within appeal is one of four related appeals arising from mass tort litigation in Philadelphia County involving the name-brand drug Reglan and its generic bioequivalent, metoclopramide.
+The Food and Drug Administration ("FDA") approved metoclopramide under the brand name Reglan in 1980, and five years later, generic manufacturers started producing the drug.
+The drug stimulates digestive function by speeding up the movement of food through the system, and it is prescribed to treat chronic digestive problems such diabetic gastroparesis as gastroesophageal reflux.
+In the years following FDA approval, long-term use of metoclopramide was linked to tardive dyskinesia, a severe and usually neurological disorder characterized by permanent involuntary uncontrollable movements of the head, neck, face, arms, and trunk including facial grimacing and tongue thrusting.
 Third Amended Master Long Form Complaint at ¶82.
-Studies showed that as many as twenty-nine percent of the people who took the drug for several years developed tardive dyskinesia.
+Studies showed that as many as twenty-nine percent of those people who took the drug for several years developed tardive dyskinesia.
 Changes to the label were made in 1985, 2004, and 2009, to strengthen warnings of the dangers associated with use of the drug for more than twelve weeks.

-2 Generic Defendants do not address the impact of the 2007 Act on the preemption of state law failure-to-warn claims arising after the Act.
+3 Generic Defendants and Hospira do not address the impact of the 2007 Act on the pre-emption of state law failure-to-warn claims arising after the Act.

-Mr. Hassett and the other plaintiffs in this mass tort litigation commenced civil actions against both the name-brand manufacturers and generic manufacturers, seeking damages for personal injuries and deaths due to their ingestion of either the name brand metoclopramide, Reglan, or its generic bioequivalent.3 While such claims were pending, the United States Supreme Court granted certiorari in two cases: Mensing v.
+Plaintiffs in this mass tort litigation commenced civil actions against both the name-brand manufacturers and generic manufacturers seeking damages for personal injuries and deaths due to their ingestion of either the name brand metoclopramide, Reglan, or its generic bioequivalent.4 While such claims were pending, the United States Supreme Court granted certiorari in two cases: Mensing v.
 Wyeth, Inc., 588 F.3d 603 (8th Cir.
 2009) (under Minnesota law) and Demahy v.
-Actavis, Inc., 593 F.3d 428 (5th Cir.
-2010) (under Louisiana law), to determine whether state failure to warn claims based upon inadequate drug labeling could be maintained against generic drug manufacturers.
-The precise question was "whether federal drug regulations applicable to generic drug manufacturers directly conflict with, and thus pre-empt, these statelaw claims."
-Mensing, 131 S.Ct. at 2572.
+Actavis, Inc., 593 F.3d 428

-$^{^3}$ A.H.
+4 A.H.
 Robins Company, Inc. received FDA approval for injectable Reglan in 1979, and in tablet form in 1980.
 It subsequently merged with Wyeth, which was then acquired by Pfizer, Inc. Schwarz Pharma purchased the formula for Reglan from Wyeth and Alaven Pharmaceuticals subsequently purchased the formula from Schwarz.
-Third Amended Master Long Form Complaint, $\P90-95$.
+Third Amended Master Long Form Complaint, ¶¶90-95.